 7. Plush Monster Friends: After teaching the children about tattling vs. telling, make a tattle monster box or bucket.
 Attach these little guys to it, and then tell children that they can feed the tattle monster box/bucket when they feel the need to let it out.

 9. LED Assorted-Shapes Push Light: Ever wish you had a quick minute without interruptions to take care of some sort of teacher task?
 Tap this light to signal to students that you need a moment but will be right with them.

 10. Sidewalk Chalk: It’s amazing what kids will do when a pencil is replaced with a piece of chalk.
 Take the kids outside or have them write on black construction paper to practice sight words, math facts, fractions, graphing, diagrams, story elements, etc.

 11. Self-Stick Page Marking Flags: These little sticky tabs work perfectly for marking specific reading strategies during small-group time.
 Create a color-coded poster so children know how to flag places where they predict, question, connect, visualize, clarify, or evaluate.
 This will lead to more meaningful discussions as well.

 12. Plastic Tumblers: Easily keep track of when students leave the room by having them place these cups on top of their desks.
-Color code/label places the children frequently travel (i.e.-bathroom, nurse, library, etc.)
+Color code/label places the students frequently travel such as the bathroom, nurse, library, etc.